Latitude Press

 Books for a Human World

-Like all expressions of Silo’s Message and New Humanism, Latitude Press is a volunteer effort, and all net income is applied to the project of creating a new nonviolent and human civilization.
+Like all expressions of Silo’s Message and New Humanism, Latitude Press is a volunteer effort.

 Silo (1938-2010) was born and lived in Mendoza, Argentina, at the foot of the snow-capped Andes and far from the centers of power.
 Known as “the Sage of the Andes,” he was a prolific author, and in these times of crisis his teachings are inspiring a growing following around the world among those seeking a new spiritual path combining both personal and social transformation toward a “universal human nation.”